kubernetes-sigs/kueue/keps/487-kubectl-plugin/README.md

 #### Story 1

-As a user submitting jobs, I want to easily see the status of an entire Workload, or check on why my Job is not being admitted.
+As a user submitting workloads, I want to easily see the status of an entire Workload, or check on why my workload is not being admitted.
 I can do this with the new proposed plugin.

 #### Story 2

-As a user coming from High Performance Computing, I am not comfortable with using `kubectl` and don't want to learn an entirely new means to interact with jobs.
+As a user coming from High Performance Computing, I am not comfortable with using `kubectl` and don't want to learn an entirely new means to interact with workloads.
 The proposed plugin makes the transition much easier for me.

 ### Notes/Constraints/Caveats (Optional)